xtrm0/csd-blog/website/content/2023/fifo-lru.md

 > **TL;DR:**
 Historically FIFO-based algorithms are thought to be less efficient (having higher miss ratios) than LRU-based algorithms.
-In this blog, we introduce two techniques, **lazy promotion**, which promotes objects only at eviction time, and **quick demotion**, which removes most new objects quickly.
+In this blog, we introduce two techniques, **lazy promotion**, which promotes objects only at eviction time, and **quick demotion**, which evicts most new objects quickly.
 We will show that
 > * Conventional-wisdom-suggested "weak LRUs", e.g., FIFO-Reinsertion, is actually more efficient (having lower miss ratios) than LRU;
-> * Simply evicting most new objects can improve state-of-the-art algorithm's efficiency.
+> * Simply evicting most new objects quickly can improve the state-of-the-art algorithm's efficiency.
-> * Eviction algorithms can be designed like building LEGOs by adding **lazy promotion** and **quick demotion** on top of FIFO.
+> * Eviction algorithms can be designed like building with LEGOs by adding **lazy promotion** and **quick demotion** on top of FIFO.

 ## Introduction
 Caching is a well-known and widely deployed technique to speed up data access, reduce repeated computation and data transfer.
 A core component of a cache is the eviction algorithm, which chooses the objects stored in the limited cache space.
-Two metrics describe the performance of an eviction algorithm: efficiency measured by the miss ratio and throughput measured by the number of requests served per second.
+Two metrics describe the performance of an eviction algorithm: efficiency measured by the miss ratio and throughput measured by the number of requests served that can be served per second.

 The study of cache eviction algorithms has a long history, with a majority of the work centered around LRU (that is, to evict the least-recently-used object).
-LRU maintains a doubly-linked list, promoting objects to the head of the list upon cache hits and evicting the object at the tail of the list when needed.
+Generally, LRU maintains a doubly-linked list, promoting objects to the head of the list upon cache hits and evicting the object at the tail of the list when needed.
-Belady and others found that memory access patterns often exhibit temporal locality --- “the most recently used pages were most likely to be reused in the immediate future”.
+[Belady and others found](https://dl.acm.org/doi/10.1145/3399709) that memory access patterns often exhibit temporal locality --- “the most recently used pages were most likely to be reused in the immediate future”.
 Thus, LRU using *recency* to promote objects was found to be better than FIFO.

 Most eviction algorithms designed to achieve high efficiency start from LRU.
-For example, many algorithms, such as ARC, SLRU, 2Q, MQ, and multi-generational LRU, use multiple LRU queues to separate hot and cold objects.
-Some algorithms, e.g., LIRS and LIRS2, maintain an LRU queue but use different metrics to promote objects.
-While other algorithms, e.g., LRFU, EE-LRU, LeCaR, and CACHEUS, augment LRU's recency with different metrics.
-In addition, many recent works, e.g., Talus, improve LRU's ability to handle scan and loop requests.
+For example, many algorithms, such as [ARC](https://www.usenix.org/conference/fast-03/arc-self-tuning-low-overhead-replacement-cache), [SLRU](https://research.facebook.com/publications/an-analysis-of-facebook-photo-caching/), [2Q](https://www.vldb.org/conf/1994/P439.PDF), [MQ](https://www.usenix.org/legacy/events/usenix01/full_papers/zhou/zhou.pdf), and [multi-generational LRU](https://lwn.net/Articles/856931/), use multiple LRU queues to separate hot and cold objects.
+Some algorithms, e.g., [LIRS](https://dl.acm.org/doi/abs/10.1145/511399.511340?casa_token=x3My6rber5UAAAAA%3A7Gbpkgt2k6RMf95GUwvxrsY0-R-q5EpEN_uXRAfF4loxK2vo9yFtFh6Vo5R-30Vlkv1_3BtwnJiomlw), maintain an LRU queue but use different metrics to promote objects.
+While other algorithms, e.g., [LRFU](https://www.computer.org/csdl/journal/tc/2001/12/t1352/13rRUxBJhES), [EE-LRU](https://dl.acm.org/doi/pdf/10.1145/301464.301486), [LeCaR](https://www.usenix.org/system/files/conference/hotstorage18/hotstorage18-paper-vietri.pdf), and [CACHEUS](https://www.usenix.org/system/files/fast21-rodriguez.pdf), augment LRU's recency with different metrics.
+In addition, many recent works, e.g., [Talus](https://ieeexplore.ieee.org/abstract/document/7056022), improve LRU's ability to handle scan and loop requests.

-Besides efficiency, there have been fruitful studies on enhancing the cache's throughput performance and thread scalability.
+Besides efficiency (miss ratio), there have been fruitful studies on enhancing the cache's execution performance and thread scalability.
 Each cache hit in LRU promotes an object to the head of the queue, which requires updating at least six pointers guarded by locks.
 These overheads are not acceptable in many deployments that need high performance.
 Thus, performance-centric systems often use FIFO-based algorithms to avoid LRU's overheads.
 For example, FIFO-Reinsertion and variants of CLOCK have been developed, which serve as LRU approximations.
 *It is often perceived that these algorithms trade miss ratio for better throughput and scalability.*

-In this blog, I am going to show that FIFO is in-fact better than LRU not only because of higher throughput, more scalable, but also more efficient and effective (having lower miss ratios).
+In this blog, I am going to show that FIFO is in-fact better than LRU not only because of higher throughput, better scalability, but also because of improved effectiveness (having lower miss ratios).

 ## Why FIFO and What it needs
 FIFO has many benefits over LRU.
 For example, FIFO has *less metadata* and requires no metadata update on each cache hit, and thus is *faster and more scalable* than LRU.
 In contrast, LRU requires updating six pointers on each cache hit, which is not friendly for modern computer architecture due to random memory accesses.
 Moreover, FIFO is always the first choice when implementing a flash cache because it does not incur write amplification.
-Although FIFO has throughput and scalability benefits, it is common wisdom that FIFO is less effective (having higher miss ratio) than LRU.
+Although FIFO has throughput and scalability benefits, it is conventional wisdom that FIFO is less effective (having higher miss ratio) than LRU.

 <p align="center">
 <figure class="image"><img src="cacheAbs.svg" alt="A cache abstraction" style="width:80%; display: block; margin-left: auto; margin-right: auto;">
 <figcaption>A cache can be viewed as a logically ordered queue with four operations: insertion, removal, promotion and demotion.
-Most eviction algorithms are promotion algorithms. </figcaption>
+Most eviction algorithms can be viewed as promotion algorithms because they focus on how to promote objects. </figcaption>
 </figure>
 </p>